Water crisis had hit the world hard and as a result, people have come up with some unique solutions for it. Shade balls are one of these solutions.

 What is the purpose of shade balls?

 Amongst their various environmental uses, the most important is slowing down the evaporation of water.
-Although they are available in multiple colors, black shade balls are the most preferred ones, as they reflect the sunlight falling on them (black is an excellent reflector of light), thus reducing the evaporation of water by a measurable amount.
+Although they are available in multiple colors, black shade balls are the most preferred ones, as they reduce the evaporation of water by a measurable amount.
 In addition to lowering evaporation, they also prevent the growth of algae and reduce UV radiation byproducts from contaminating the water.

 These balls are also used to prevent bird aircraft strike hazards (BASH).
 Airports generally endorse having a drainage pond or a retention basin, which is basically a small artificial lake with some vegetation and a permanent pool of water.
 The excess rainwater throughout the airport is directed to this basin, preventing flooding of the runways and downstream erosion.
 However, these ponds also attracts birds and other airborne animals, all of which present a risk for collision with the aircraft.
 Shade balls cover the surface of these ponds, preventing the birds from hovering around and risking their lives, as well as the safety and integrity of the airplanes.